rama-student/WPM-Pervasif/README.md

 ### ESP32-DEVKIT-V1
 ESP32 from Espressif is our main microcontroller unit (MCU).
-This controller is easy to program and have all of features we need and more, most important being Wi-Fi.
+This controller is easy to program and have all of features we need and more, most important is already has Wi-Fi Module.
 <br>
 <p align="center">
    <img align="center" id="Figure-2" src="/images/esp32.png" width="250" />